codeguy/php-the-right-way/_posts/10-03-01-Password-Hashing.md

 but you cannot determine the original string.
 If passwords are not hashed and your database is accessed by an unauthorized third-party, all user accounts are now compromised.

 Passwords should also be individually [_salted_][5] by adding a random string to each password before hashing.
-This prevents dictionary attacks and the use of 'rainbow tables' (a reverse list of crytographic hashes for common passwords.)
+This prevents dictionary attacks and the use of "rainbow tables" (a reverse list of crytographic hashes for common passwords.)

 Hashing and salting are vital as often users use the same password for multiple services and password quality can be poor.